 Waterproofing Advantage: Shell Jackets

 Even if you never venture beyond the ropes at your resort, you can find yourself in some pretty nasty and wet conditions.
 For ultimate protection, you’ll need a jacket that has a waterproof shell and seam taping around the interior.
-Dry and cold snow isn’t as prone to getting through your jacket, but the wet snow you’ll find at low elevations or in certain parts of the country (including areas in the Pacific Northwest) makes a fully waterproof ski jacket a smart buy.
+Dry, cold snow isn’t as prone to getting through your jacket, but the wet snow you’ll find at low elevations or in parts of the country with a Maritime climate (including areas in the Pacific Northwest) makes a fully waterproof ski jacket a smart buy.

 Breathability Advantage: Shell Jackets